Horses and ticks – blech!

 - Follow up your ride with grooming and inspection, paying close attention to mane, tail, under the tail and ears.

 - Itching is usually a dead giveaway of a tick!
-If you find one that’s attached, use gloves and tweezers to grasp very close to the skin and pull (not jerk) out.
+If you find one attached, use gloves and tweezers to grasp very close to the skin and pull (not jerk) out.
+I prefer the tick grabby thing that is easy to use with one hand.

 - The experts agree the old tricks of matches and vaseline don’t work, pull it out and kill it via drowning.
 And try not to barf when you are doing it!